hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 ``````

-As in Python programming, we anticipate that many HED schema libraries may be defined
+As in Python programming packages, we anticipate that many HED schema libraries may be defined
 and used, in addition to the base HED schema.
 Libraries allow individual research or
 clinical communities to annotate details of events in experiments designed to answer questions
 of interest to particular to those communities.